zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 #### `"result"`

-An oject with the following property:
+An object with the following property:

 * `"profiles"`: An array of [*Profile names*][Profile name] in lower case.
   `"default"` is always included.